-There's no shortage of pretty towns in the Cotswolds, but Chipping Campden is especially lovely, with its graceful main street lined with postcard-perfect cottages in the Cotswold's golden-stone (where many of the best places to stay in Chipping Campden can be found).
+There's no shortage of pretty towns in the Cotswolds, but Chipping Campden is especially lovely with a graceful main street lined with postcard-perfect cottages in the Cotswold's golden-stone (where many of the best places to stay in Chipping Campden can be found).

-Part of its grace can be attributed to its relative wealth, this was a big wool centre in the Middle Ages, and the 'Chipping' bit of the name comes from 'cheapen' or market, denoting the town's market town status.
-There's a grand, 17th Century Market Hall in the middle of the High St. and an impressive 14th Century wool merchant's mansion.
-And that's just the High Street.
+- Part of the grace of the town can be attributed to its relative wealth.
+This was a big wool centre in the Middle Ages and the 'Chipping' part of the name comes from 'cheapen' or market, denoting the town's market town status.

 The village is a hugely popular destination especially during the busy summer months.
 So if you want to book a room in one of the best places to stay in Chipping Campden you'll have to plan well ahead.